radiovisual/react-redux-user-management-demo/README.md

 Everything in this app is controlled with the buttons you see on the interface (the `X` button will remove a user, a group, or a user from a group, and the `View` button will show the user or group profile).
 The only exception to this is that you add users to a group by dragging and dropping the user into the target group.
-If the member is not already a part of that group, he or she will be added.
+If the member is not already a part of that group, he or she will be added to the group.
 ## Tools

 Here are a few of the highlighted technologies used in this project, as well as a few anticipated technologies